robertpomianowski/programmingtestjava/README.md

 EXAMPLE:
 jdbc.url=jdbc:sqlite:/Users/aaroon/books.sqlite

-As a web container You can use for example Apache Tomcat.
+As a web server You can use for example Apache Tomcat.